matrix-org/synapse/docs/reverse_proxy.md

 `https://example.com:8448`.
 The following sections detail the configuration of the reverse proxy and the homeserver.

+## Homeserver Configuration

+The HTTP configuration will need to be updated for Synapse to correctly record client IP addresses and generate redirect URLs while behind a reverse proxy.

+In `homeserver.yaml` set `x_forwarded: true` in the port 8008 section and consider setting `bind_addresses: ['127.0.0.1']` so that the server only listens to traffic on localhost.
+(Do not change `bind_addresses` to `127.0.0.1` when using a containerized Synapse, as that will prevent it from responding to proxied traffic.)

 ## Reverse-proxy configuration examples

 **NOTE**: You only need one of these.